-Knowledge Gaps: there is a general lack of information on aquatic species other than fish (e.g., benthic invertebrates, mussels, crayfish, etc.) or seasonal use of habitats by different species.
+Knowledge Gaps: there is a general lack of information on aquatic species other than fish (e.g. benthic invertebrates, mussels, crayfish, etc.) or seasonal use of habitats by different species.
 The effects of climate change on fisheries and instream habitat are unknown.
-More information is needed on the fluvial geomorphology of the three streams, including their outlets to Lake Ontario.
+More information is needed on the fluvial geomorphology of the three streams, including the creek mouth form and function to Lake Ontario.